Vegas Casino Online Review

 Bonus Terms

-- Dormant account balance removal after 6 months of inactivity per T&C Section 11.1, verbatim: “If an account shows no login or wagering activity for a continuous period of six (6) months, it will be considered inactive.
+• Dormant account balance removal after 6 months of inactivity survives the re-issue, verbatim: “If an account shows no login or wagering activity for a continuous period of six (6) months, it will be considered inactive.
 Once deemed inactive, all remaining balances will be removed.”
-More aggressive than aggregator framing has suggested and directly material if you take seasonal breaks.
+Withdraw before any long break.

-The casino’s T&Cs explicitly restrict only Michigan and Rhode Island (USA) from registration; Australia is not restricted on the casino side.
+The re-issued T&Cs no longer enumerate restricted countries — Australia is not restricted on the casino side.

 Game Selection